tvsnarayana/tech-interview-handbook/front-end/css.md

 **How would you approach fixing browser-specific styling issues?**

-- After identifying the issue and the offending browser, use a separate stylesheet that only loads when that specific browser is being used.
+- After identifying the issue and the offending browser, use a separate style sheet that only loads when that specific browser is being used.
 This technique requires server side rendering though.
 - Use libraries like Bootstrap that already handles these styling issues for you.
 - Use `autoprefixer` to automatically add vendor prefixes to your code.
 - Use Reset CSS or Normalize.css.